abihuagede/randomuserinfogenerator/README.md

 Secure and Privacy-Friendly: All data generated is fictional and randomized, ensuring there is no risk to privacy or security.
 Use Cases:

-website u can get your api from https://randomuser.me/
+website u can get your api from https://randomuser.me/ 😉FREE OPEN SOURCE

 Software Development: Use random user data to populate mock databases, test applications, or perform unit tests.
 Data Simulations: Generate profiles for demographic analysis, marketing research, or simulations.